 The project must be based on a limited and well-defined research question, and run for one to two years.
 The project manager can have been academically active for at most four years after their thesis defence (employment in the business sector, parental leave, and the like are excluded).
 Funds sought from the Knowledge Foundation can total a maximum of SEK 2 million.
 The project is to be pursued in co-production with the business sector.
 Most often, the companies contribute resources in the form of expertise in their specialised fields, but also materials, tests, and experiments.
 The contribution from the business sector in the project must be equivalent to that from the Knowledge Foundation.
 In addition, the university also contributes, for example, reference groups as support for the early career researcher.
 Knowledge Foundation funds are used primarily for wages for the project manager.

 Who can apply, and how it works

-• Sweden’s new universities may apply.
+• Sweden’s university colleges and new universities may apply.
 The project manager must be a researcher who has been academically active for at most three years, and employed at one of the universities included in the Knowledge Foundation’s target group.
 The project manager can be currently employed at another university, or, for example, in the business sector.

 • The project is to be co-produced together with one or more business partners, and their contribution must be described in the application.